Ryoji Moriyama

-Ryoji Moriyama (森山 良二, Moriyama Ryōji) is a Japanese former professional baseball pitcher, and currently pitcher's rehabilitation coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
+Ryoji Moriyama (森山 良二, Moriyama Ryōji) is a Japanese professional baseball Coach and former pitcher.

+He previously was the pitcher's rehabilitation coach for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).

 He played in NPB for the Seibu Lions, and the Yokohama BayStars.

 Professional career

 Active player era

 On November 20, 1986, Moriyama was drafted first round pick by the Seibu Lions in the 1986 Nippon Professional Baseball draft.

 He made his debut in the Pacific League during the 1987 season, pitched in 4 games.

 In the 1988 season, he won 10 games as a starting pitcher and honored for the 1988 Pacific League Rookie of the Year Award.

 He was traded to the Yokohama BayStars in March before the start of the 1993 season, his seventh career season.

 He played three seasons with the BayStars and retired after the 2005 season.

 In his 9-season career, Moriyama pitched in 86 games, posting a 14-15 win–loss record, and a 4.21 ERA.